Rule 37. Failure to Make Disclosures or Cooperate in Discovery; Sanctions

 Rule 37 Checklist

-- Ensure compliance with statutory and regulatory retention requirements - this safe harbor only applies to discovery sanctions.
+Ensure compliance with statutory and regulatory retention requirements - this rule only applies to discovery sanctions.